anilyuk/apptunnel/README.md

 # APPTUNNEL

-Apptunnel tool can create application level tunnels to hide traffic.
-Apptunnel can mimic every HTTP and HTTPS application.
+Apptunnel tool can create application level tunnels to hide traffic and needs a ***server***, which is outside the network, and a ***client***.
+Apptunnel can mimic every ***HTTP and HTTPS application***.
-HTTPS mode can bypass default settings of SSL Inspection for several applications.
+HTTPS mode can bypass default settings of ***SSL Inspection*** for several applications.

-v1.0 is currently allow you to access internet from internal network.
+v1.0 currently allows you to access internet from internal network.

-Server mode; listens and accepts apptunnel connections.
+Server; listens for apptunnel connections.

     - tunnelip and tunnelport parameter is IP address and port to listen.
     - proxyip and proxyport parameter is IP address and port to listen.

-Client mode; connects to both apptunnel server and target server.
+Client; connects to both apptunnel server and target server.

     - tunnelip and tunnelport parameter is IP address and port of apptunnel server instance.
     - proxyip and proxyport parameter is IP address and port of target server and service.